shahrufhasan/LocalChefBazar-Client/README.md

 LocalChefBazaar is a **full-stack MERN marketplace platform** that connects **local home chefs** with customers looking for **fresh, homemade meals**.
 The platform supports **real-time ordering**, **secure payments**, **role-based dashboards**, and a smooth user experience for Admins, Chefs, and Customers.

-This project was built as part of **B12-A11 Category-15** evaluation to demonstrate real-world application development skills using modern technologies.

 ---

 ## 🚀 Live Links